chipthrasher/youtube/README.md

-# yt-player
+# YTPlayer
 Clutterless one-page YouTube video player.
+Loads a YouTube video from a video ID in the URL.

+## Example